 This course examines the history and philosophy of terrorism, particularly reviewing the beliefs and activities of terrorist groups that have influenced the course of world events.
 Concentration is given to the study of contemporary terrorist activities, both at home and abroad, and students are exposed to traditional and unique approaches employed worldwide to combat terrorist organizations and methodologies.
 Prerequisites: CJ 1300 and departmental approval.
-Offered every spring and every summer semester (BCJ).
+Offered every fall semester (day) and every spring semester (BCJ online).